joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6796166/2025/11/10/twins-pitching-coach-pete-maki-return/

 **What Were Democrats Thinking?**\
-`Democrats were winning the shutdown — until now.`\
+`Democrats weren’t winning the shutdown.
+But they weren’t losing it, either.`\
 https://nytimes.com/video/opinion/100000010515510/what-were-democrats-thinking.html

 **How to watch North Carolina vs. Wake Forest: Time, TV, streaming**\